CSpanias/cspanias.github.io/_posts/2023-12-30-PicoCTF - Search source.md

     Downloaded: 20 files, 655K in 11s (61.5 KB/s)
     ```

-2. We can see at the end of the above output the it has downloaded 20 files in total.
-We can see the structure using the `tree` command:
+2. We can see at the end of the above output that it has downloaded 20 files in total.
+We can see their structure using the `tree` command:

     ```shell
     ─$ tree